lukas-poos-openvalue/angular-17-meetup/TourOfHeroes17/README.md

   - You have control over the server & rendering behavior
 - Analysis of browser network tab
   - The page html is now prerendered and small (<100kB)
-  - Modular parts of your application are fetched afterwards
+  - Modular parts / chunks of the app are prefetched afterwards / on demand
+  - Interpretation: Good loading characteristics!
 - Analysis using Lighthouse
   - Performance of the demo app is mediocre without tweaks
   - Total blocking time (_when can the page be interacted with?_) is very good (~60ms)